c-sanders/ScaleAndSetSize/README.md

 Python Script and associated GIMP Plugin to scale and set the size of an image.
 ===============================================================================

-This code in this repository implements a GIMP Plugin which can be used to scale and set the size (dimensions) of one or more image files.
+This code in this repository implements a GIMP Plugin which can be used to scale and set the size, i.e. the dimensions, of one or more image files.

 This Plugin is implemented using the Python programming language and is available in 3 different variations.
 Each of the 3 versions of the Plugin are implemented by a different Python function.
 The 3 functions are called;